 Who must comply?
 What penalties pertain?

 This Policy applies to University-owned devices and systems and to University-contracted systems and services, as well as privately-owned devices using the University’s networks and resources.
-This Policy applies to technology administered within the University Internet domain by individual departments or members of the faculty or staff, to information services hosted by dorm-resident students or by authorized resident visitors on their own hardware connected to the campus network, to the resources administered by central administrative departments such as University Libraries or OIT, to authorized collaborative devices connected to the campus network and using University Internet addresses, to personally-owned devices connected by wire or wireless service to the campus network from University-owned housing or via campus locations providing mobile wired access or wireless access, and to actions originating from computer systems or mobile devices maintained or used by members of the campus community off-campus including in student eating clubs, but connecting remotely to the University's network services and under the aegis of the University's name.
-This Policy applies also to actions of visitors to the campus who avail themselves of the University’s temporary visitor wireless network access service and those who register their computers and other devices through Conference and Event Services programs or through other offices, for use of the campus network.
+This Policy applies to technology administered within the University Internet domain by individual departments or members of the faculty or staff, to information services hosted by dorm-resident students or by authorized resident visitors on their own hardware connected to the campus network; to the resources administered by central administrative departments such as University Libraries or OIT; to authorized collaborative devices connected to the campus network and using University Internet addresses; to personally-owned devices connected by wire or wireless service to the campus network from University-owned housing or via campus locations providing mobile wired access or wireless access; and to actions originating from computer systems or mobile devices maintained or used by members of the campus community off-campus including in student eating clubs, but connecting remotely to the University's network services and under the aegis of the University's name.
+This Policy applies also to actions of visitors to the campus who avail themselves of the University’s temporary visitor wireless network access service or eduroam access, and to those who register their computers and other devices through Conference and Event Services programs or through other offices, for use of the campus network.

 Privately-owned computer systems or mobile devices, or those owned by collaborative research projects, when attached to, or connected via, the campus data network and/or other campus resources or University-contracted services, are subject to the same responsibilities and regulations as pertain to University-owned devices and systems.
-University account holders including departmental computer users with University accounts who use computers or mobile devices belonging to others to connect to the campus network either directly or via Virtual Private Network (VPN) must assure that the devices are in compliance with University regulations before making such connections, except when accessing only Princeton University public World Wide Websites from the outside device.
+University account holders including departmental computer users with University accounts who use computers or mobile devices belonging to others to connect to the campus network either directly or via secure remote access software must assure that the devices are in compliance with University regulations before making such connections, except when accessing only Princeton University public World Wide Websites from the outside device.